ArnoldDP/OStim-Community-Modlist/README.md

  ### Hotkeys and Game Settings

  * Audio

-Every pair of ears and set of headphones is different so audio balance does not come preconfigued.
+Since every pair of ears and set of headphones is different so audio balance does not come preconfigued.
 You should change this to your liking

  * Display

 This does come preconfigured.
 I dont recommend changing it, but if you think your system can handle it you should probably use BethINI to edit this instead of the Skyrim Launcher or in game settings.

  * Hotkeys and non-vanilla controls

 END: Kreate menu